GitHub Adoption Decision Tool

 Final CTA

-Run one repo through the evaluator before you spend real time on it.
+Run one repo through the evaluator before you spend real adoption or integration time on it.